An - directed push/press.

 Ha - Mythical god - Said to have helped in legendary battles during the Cheng dynasty.

-Heng – To sweep across - e.g. Used with sword as a horizontal diversion or attack, often followed by a thrust.
+Heng - To sweep across - e.g., Used with a sword as a horizontal diversion or attack, often followed by a thrust.

 Heng - Mythical god - Said to have helped in legendary battles during the Cheng dynasty.